dl1ycf/pihpsdr-compile-MacOS/README.md

 ---------------------

-After adjusting the Makefile, the program (together with the WDSP library) can be compiled using the script "compile.sh".
+After adjusting the Makefile, the program (together with the WDSP library) can be compiled using the script `compile.sh`.
 This script will clean up things and down-load the latest updates from the internet.
 As a result, the piHPSDR app should occur on your Desktop.